symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 The Initializer is the PHPCR equivalent of the ORM schema tools.
 It is used to let bundles register PHPCR node types and to create required base paths in the repository.
-Initializers have to implement ``Doctrine\Bundle\PHPCRBundle\Initializer``.
-If you don't need any special logic, you can simply configure the ``GenericInitializer`` as service and don't need to write any code.
-The generic initializer expects a name to identify the initializer, an array of base paths it will create if they do not exist and an optional string defining namespaces and primary / mixin node types in the CND language.
+Initializers have to implement the ``Doctrine\Bundle\PHPCRBundle\Initializer\InitializerInterface``.
+If you don't need any special logic and want to create plain PHPCR nodes and not documents, you can simply define services with ``GenericInitializer``.
+The generic initializer expects a name to identify the initializer, an array of repository paths it will create if they do not exist and an optional string defining namespaces and primary / mixin node types in the CND language.

+.. versionadded:: 1.1
+    Since version 1.1, the ``GenericInitializer`` expects a name parameter as first argument.
+With 1.0 there is no way to specify a custom name for the generic initializer.

 A service to use the generic initializer looks like this: